AlmogShor/backupEx2_v3/README.md

 Callable<V> and a Type, passed as arguments.

 ## The Chalanges
-1. Returning value operation - in this case we must use Callable interface - but the thread pool works with FutureTask and Runnable.
+1. Returning value operation - in this case we must use Callable interface - but the thread pool works with FutureTask and Runnable - the solutin explained in Design Patterns.
-2. Use Priority Queue in our customExecutor but the FutureTask interface are not comparable.
+2. Use Priority Queue in our customExecutor but the FutureTask interface are not comparable - the solutin explained in Design Patterns - the solutin explained in Design Patterns.
-3. Return the maximum priority in the queue in O(1) time & space complexity when this method may not access the queue to query the current maximum priority.
+3. Return the maximum priority in the queue in O(1) time & space complexity when this method may not access the queue to query the current maximum priority - we created "shadow" array that holds the number of task from each priotiry.
+When we submiting the task we קnter his priority in the specific cell in the array and before execute we count it down.

 ## Main Classes
 - [x] **Task**
-  > Represents a task with a TaskType and may return a value of some type.
+  > Represents an operation that can be run asynchronously and can return a value of some type.
+  It is not necessary for the operation to succeed and in case of failure, an exception will be thrown.
     - **Task** -  takes the callable task, convert it to Future task and execute it to the thread pool.
     - **createTask** - Factory method - Published method to create a task for safe creation.
     - **createTask** - Published task creation in case the type is other - not defined.